Made with store cupboard / freezer ingredients and easy to make

 Heat a little oil in a frying pan and add in a heaped tablespoon of the batter.
 Press down gently with a spatula and repeat until the frying pan is full.

-make them a heaped tbsp in size and flatten when in the pan.
+- make them a heaped tablespoon in size and flatten when in the pan.